pi-null-mezon/rbh24/train_naive_decoder/README.md

 Here you can find training scripts and some validation results/artifacts for naive decoder training.

 Basically here we have shown that several millions of template+photo pairs is enough to train decoder that will produce synth faces that can surpass cosine similarity threshold for insightface/buffalo_l.

+If you only interestedof how to run results, go to [demo section](#Demo)

 ### Installation